Teenager arrested as school goes into lockdown after three injured

 “It wasn’t nice.
 I was a bit overwhelmed, so I nearly climbed over the gates at one point.
 But I spoke to the police and they assured me that everything was OK.”

-There was a visible police presence at the school on Wednesday lunchtime after officers first responded to the school on Birley Lane at around 8.50am.
+There was a visible police presence at the school on Wednesday after officers first responded to the site on Birley Lane at around 8.50am.

-The school said it had gone into “lockdown” following the incident but that “all students and staff are safe”, and no-one was taken to hospital.
+Speaking at a press conference outside the school, South Yorkshire Police Assistant Chief Constable Dan Thorpe said his officers arrested a 17-year-old boy at The Birley Academy “within minutes of the initial call”.

-Two adults were checked over at the scene after suffering minor injuries, the force said.
+This was on suspicion of attempted murder and the teenager remains in custody, he said.

-A 17-year-old boy has been arrested on suspicion of attempted murder and remains in police custody.
+Mr Thorpe said: “The three victims of this incident – two adults and a child – suffered minor injuries and were checked over at the scene by colleagues from the Yorkshire Ambulance Service.

-A police spokesperson said: “Police will remain at the scene throughout the day to provide assurances to those in the school and the local community.
+“The two adults both suffered minor injuries – one from a sharp object, which is believed to be broken glass.
+The child was assaulted and, thankfully, has no visible injuries.

 The incident in Sheffield follows another in Ysgol Dyffryn Aman, also known as Amman Valley School, in Ammanford, Carmarthenshire, last week.